We live in an era of almost infinite content creation – podcasts, blogs, social media, and more.

-The event will run from 9:00am – 5:00pm, and will take place in Manhattan (exact location TBD).
+The event will run from 9:00am – 5:00pm, and will take place in Midtown Manhattan.
 We’ll provide a light breakfast and healthy lunch.

 If you’re serious about publishing a book and want to dramatically accelerate your knowledge and progress, I hope to see you at the workshop.